A Hall of Statistical Mirrors: The univariate normal and its corresponding mirrors

 \subsubsection{The geometry of $\mathbb{W}_{\tt Normal}$}

 We now turn our attention to the mirror K\"ahler manifold $\mathbb{W}_{\tt Normal}$.
-As we mentioned previously, this is the Siegel half-space, which has been studied extensively in the context of automorphic forms.
+As we mentioned previously, this is a Siegel domain, which has been studied extensively in the context of automorphic forms.
 Let us note some important properties of this space.

 \begin{enumerate} \item The K\"ahler metric is the Bergman metric.
 As a result, it is invariant under biholomorphisms and so its isometry group is the same as its automorphism group. \item The space is homogeneous and, as such, complete. \end{enumerate}